-Georgia residents do not need to worry about a state estate or inheritance tax, which is a tax that is levied on people who either own property in the state where they died (estate tax) or inherit property from a resident of a state (inheritance).
+Georgia residents do not need to worry about a state estate or inheritance tax.
+Georgia does not have these kinds of taxes, which some states levy on people who either owned property in the state where they lived (estate tax) or who inherit property from someone who lived there (inheritance tax).

-If someone dies in Georgia with less than the exemption amount, their estate doesn't owe any federal estate tax, and there is no Georgia inheritance tax.
-The heirs and beneficiaries inherit the property free of tax, and don't pay income tax on it, either, because inherited property is not ordinary income.
-The only exception to this are inherited retirement accounts, which are subject to income tax as the assets are withdrawn.
-[Link to article about inheriting an IRA.]
+If someone dies in Georgia with less than the exemption amount (currently $12,920,000), their estate doesn't owe any federal estate tax, and there is no Georgia estate tax.
+The heirs and beneficiaries inherit the property free of tax.